webaware/ssl-insecure-content-fixer/readme.txt

 [Why No Padlock?](https://www.whynopadlock.com/) has a really good online test tool for diagnosing HTTPS problems.

-= I get "insecure content" warnings from some of my content =
+### I get "insecure content" warnings from some of my content

 You are probably loading content (such as images) with a URL that starts with "http:".
 Take that bit away, but leave the slashes, e.g. `//www.example.com/image.png`; your browser will load the content, using HTTPS when your page uses it.
 Better still, replace "http:" with "https:" so that it always uses https to load images, e.g. `https://www.example.com/image.png`.

 If your page can be used outside a web browser, e.g. in emails or other non-web documents, then you should always use a protocol and it should probably be "https:" (since you have an SSL certificate).
 See [Cleaning up content](https://ssl.webaware.net.au/cleaning-up-content/) for more details.

-= My website is behind a load balancer or reverse proxy =
+### My website is behind a load balancer or reverse proxy

 If your website is behind a load balancer or other reverse proxy, and WordPress doesn't know when HTTPS is being used, you will need to select the appropriate [HTTPS detection settings](https://ssl.webaware.net.au/https-detection/).
 See my blog post, [WordPress is_ssl() doesn’t work behind some load balancers](https://snippets.webaware.com.au/snippets/wordpress-is_ssl-doesnt-work-behind-some-load-balancers/), for some details.

-= I get warnings about basic WordPress scripts like jquery.js =
+### I get warnings about basic WordPress scripts like jquery.js

 You are probably behind a reverse proxy -- see the FAQ above about load balancers / reverse proxies, and run the SSL Tests from the WordPress admin Tools menu.

-= I changed the HTTPS Detection settings and now I can't login =
+### I changed the HTTPS Detection settings and now I can't login

 You probably have a conflict with another plugin that is also trying to fix HTTPS detection.
 Add this line to your wp-config.php file, above the lines about `ABSPATH`.
 You can then change this plugin back to default settings before proceeding.

 `define('SSLFIX_PLUGIN_NO_HTTPS_DETECT', true);`

-= I still get "insecure content" warnings on my secure page =
+### I still get "insecure content" warnings on my secure page

 Post about it to [the support forum](https://wordpress.org/support/plugin/ssl-insecure-content-fixer), and be sure to include a link to the page.
 Posts without working links will probably be ignored.

-= You listed my plugin, but I've fixed it =
+### You listed my plugin, but I've fixed it

 Great!
 Tell me which plugin is yours and how to check for your new version, and I'll drop the "fix" from my next release.

-== Contributions ==
+## Contributions

 * [Translate into your preferred language](https://translate.wordpress.org/projects/wp-plugins/ssl-insecure-content-fixer)
 * [Fork me on GitHub](https://github.com/webaware/ssl-insecure-content-fixer)

-== Upgrade Notice ==
+## Upgrade Notice

-= 2.6.0 =
+### 2.7.0

-no longer sets a cookie on test or settings pages; fixes Gravatars with insecure content; support for sites that can't update PCRE beyond 7.2
+fix responsive images loaded by JavaScript; fix call to undefined function `hash_equals()`; don't run the fixer on a WooCommerce download request

-== Changelog ==
+## Changelog

 The full changelog can be found [on GitHub](https://github.com/webaware/ssl-insecure-content-fixer/blob/master/changelog.md).
 Recent entries:

-### 2.6.0, 2018-05-08
+### 2.7.0, 2018-06-30

-* added: new filter `ssl_insecure_content_pcre_version_permissive` allowing sites that can't update PCRE beyond 7.2 to function
+* added: fix for responsive images loaded by JavaScript from image data attributes
-* added: fix for plugins / themes overriding avatars and breaking them with insecure content
+* fixed: call to undefined function `hash_equals()` on environments with obsolete PHP versions (i.e. < 5.6)
-* changed: no longer sets a cookie on test or settings pages
+* fixed: don't run the fixer when a WooCommerce download request is detected